-After reset the ADuC831 defaults to hardware slave mode.
-The IC interface is enabled by clearing the SPE bit in SPICON.
+After reset the ADuC832 defaults to hardware slave mode.
+The I2C interface is enabled by clearing the SPE bit in SPICON.
 Slave mode is enabled by clearing the I2CM bit in I2CCON.
-The ADuC831 has a full hardware slave.
-In slave mode the IC address is stored in the I2CADD register.
+The ADuC832 has a full hardware slave.
+In slave mode the I2C address is stored in the I2CADD register.
 Data received or to be transmitted is stored in the I2CDAT register.

-Once enabled in IC slave mode the slave controller waits for a START condition.
-If the ADuC831 detects a valid start condition, followed by a valid address, followed by the $R/\overline{W}$ bit, the I2CI interrupt bit will get set by the hardware automatically.
+Once enabled in I^2C slave mode the slave controller waits for a START condition.
+If the ADuC832 detects a valid start condition, followed by a valid address, followed by the R/\overline{W} bit, the I2CI interrupt bit will automatically be set by hardware.

-The IC peripheral will only generate a core interrupt if the user has preconfigured the IC interrupt enable bit in the IEIP2 SFR as well as the global interrupt bit EA in the IE SFR.
+The I2C peripheral will only generate a core interrupt if the user has preconfigured the I2C interrupt enable bit in the IEIP2 SFR, as well as the global interrupt bit EA in the IE SFR.

+'''

-; Enabling I2C Interrupts for the ADuC831 MOV IEIP2,#01H ; enable I2C interrupt SETB EA
+; Enabling I2C Interrupts for the ADuC832

+MOV IEIP2,#01H ; enable I2C interrupt

+SETB EA

+'''

-On the ADuC831 an autoclear of the I2CI bit is implemented so this bit is cleared automatically on a read or write access to the I2CDAT SFR.
+On the ADuC832 an autoclear of the I2CI bit is implemented so this bit is cleared automatically on a read or write access to the I2CDAT SFR.

+'''

-MOV I2CDAT, A ; I2CI auto cleared MOV A, I2CDAT ; I2CI auto cleared
+MOV I2CDAT, A ; I2CI autocleared MOV A, I2CDAT ; I2CI autocleared

+'''

-If for any reason the user tries to clear the interrupt more than once, i.e., access the data SFR more than once per interrupt then the IC controller will halt.
+If for any reason the user tries to clear the interrupt more than once i.e., access the data SFR more than once per interrupt then the I2C controller will halt.
 The interface will then have to be reset using the I2CRS bit.

 The user can choose to poll the I2CI bit or enable the interrupt.
 In the case of the interrupt, the PC counter will vector to 003BH at the end of each complete byte.
-For the first byte when the user gets to the I2CI ISR, the 7-bit address and the $R/\overline{W}$ bit will appear in the I2CDAT SFR.
+For the first byte when the user gets to the I2CI ISR, the 7-bit address and the R/\overline{W} bit will appear in the I2CDAT SFR.

-The I2CTX bit contains the $\mathbb{R}/\overline{\mathbb{W}}$ bit sent from the master.
+The I2CTX bit contains the R/\overline{W} bit sent from the master.
 If I2CTX is set then the master would like to receive a byte.
 Thus the slave will transmit data by writing to the I2CDAT register.
-If I2CTX is cleared, the master would like to transmit a byte.
+If I2CTX is cleared the master would like to transmit a byte.
 Therefore, the slave will receive a serial byte.
 Software can interrogate the state of I2CTX to determine whether it should write to or read from I2CDAT.

-Once the ADuC831 has received a valid address, hardware will hold SCLOCK low until the I2CI bit is cleared by software.
+Once the ADuC832 has received a valid address, hardware will hold SCLOCK low until the I2CI bit is cleared by software.
 This allows the master to wait for the slave to be ready before transmitting the clocks for the next byte.

 The I2CI interrupt bit will be set every time a complete data byte is received or transmitted, provided it is followed by a valid ACK.
 If the byte is followed by a NACK an interrupt is NOT generated.
-The ADuC831 will continue to issue interrupts for each complete data byte transferred until a STOP condition is received or the interface is reset.
+The ADuC832 will continue to issue interrupts for each complete data byte transferred until a STOP condition is received or the interface is reset.

 When a STOP condition is received, the interface will reset to a state where it is waiting to be addressed (idle).
 Similarly, if the interface receives a NACK at the end of a sequence it also returns to the default idle state.
-The I2CRS bit can be used to reset the $I^2C$ interface.
+The I2CRS bit can be used to reset the I2C interface.
 This bit can be used to force the interface back to the default idle state.